pisco-de-luz/Pisco-Code/README.md

 To install, copy the Pisco-LED-Code folder into your arduino sketchbook-libraries folder.
 More detailed instruction are [here](http://arduino.cc/en/Guide/Libraries).

 # Basic Configuration
-To use this library, you first need to include the header file and create one or more PiscoCode objects.
+You first need to include the header file and create one or more PiscoCode objects to use this library.

+## Initial Class setup

 ```C++
 #include "Pisco-LED-Code.h"